Zerin-Yeasmin/Smart-Energy-meter-project-power/README.md

 # Smart-Energy-meter-project-power
-Implementing a smart energy meter that includes cost calculation, and over-consumption protection This project aimed to receive input current from any electrical equipment and then feed it through the smart energy meter, which would calculate current and voltage to determine power use and anticipated electricity cost.
+Implementing a smart energy meter that includes cost calculation, and over-consumption protection.
+This project aimed to receive input current from any electrical equipment and then feed it through the smart energy meter, which would calculate current and voltage to determine power use and anticipated electricity cost.